WalletScrutiny/WalletScrutinyCom/_hardware/bizblockskaiser.md

 - https://www.facebook.com/kaiserwallet

 ---

+## Updated Verdict 2022-11-25

+There being no change in any social media channel or on the official website, we are marking this project as

+## Previous Verdict 2022-02-17

 Kaiser Card was announced on [May 25, 2018 via twitter](https://twitter.com/bizblocks7/status/999953368826105858).
 The last twitter post of the account was made on [January 2, 2020](https://twitter.com/bizblocks7/status/1212546988895375365).
 The last facebook post of the bizblocks fb account [was on [January 2, 2020](https://www.facebook.com/KaiserWallet22/posts/496914114264390) as well.